Kimberly-Clark (KMB) Advances While Market Declines: Some Information for Investors

-Shares of the maker of consumer products such as Huggies diapers and Kleenex tissue have appreciated by 2.07% over the course of the past month, outperforming the Consumer Staples sector's loss of 1.15% and lagging the S&P 500's gain of 3.64%.
+Prior to today's trading, shares of the maker of consumer products such as Huggies diapers and Kleenex tissue had gained 4.87% over the past month.
+This has outpaced the Consumer Staples sector's gain of 0.25% and the S&P 500's gain of 2.7% in that time.

-The investment community will be paying close attention to the earnings performance of Kimberly-Clark in its upcoming release.
-The company's upcoming EPS is projected at $1.59, signifying a 4.79% drop compared to the same quarter of the previous year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $5.05 billion, indicating a 2.81% decrease compared to the same quarter of the previous year.
+Investors will be eagerly watching for the performance of Kimberly-Clark in its upcoming earnings disclosure.
+The company is forecasted to report an EPS of $1.59, showcasing a 4.79% downward movement from the corresponding quarter of the prior year.
+Our most recent consensus estimate is calling for quarterly revenue of $5.05 billion, down 2.81% from the year-ago period.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $6.83 per share and revenue of $20.41 billion, indicating changes of +3.96% and -0.1%, respectively, compared to the previous year.
+KMB's full-year Zacks Consensus Estimates are calling for earnings of $6.83 per share and revenue of $20.41 billion.
+These results would represent year-over-year changes of +3.96% and -0.1%, respectively.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Kimberly-Clark.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also take note of any recent adjustments to analyst estimates for Kimberly-Clark.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.02% decrease.
-Kimberly-Clark currently has a Zacks Rank of #3 (Hold).
+Right now, Kimberly-Clark possesses a Zacks Rank of #3 (Hold).

-Looking at valuation, Kimberly-Clark is presently trading at a Forward P/E ratio of 18.08.
-This expresses no noticeable deviation compared to the average Forward P/E of 18.08 of its industry.
+Looking at valuation, Kimberly-Clark is presently trading at a Forward P/E ratio of 18.4.
+For comparison, its industry has an average Forward P/E of 18.25, which means Kimberly-Clark is trading at a premium to the group.

-We can additionally observe that KMB currently boasts a PEG ratio of 3.88.
+Also, we should mention that KMB has a PEG ratio of 3.95.
 Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The Consumer Products - Staples was holding an average PEG ratio of 1.77 at yesterday's closing price.
+The average PEG ratio for the Consumer Products - Staples industry stood at 2.04 at the close of the market yesterday.

 The Consumer Products - Staples industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 146, which puts it in the bottom 43% of all 250+ industries.
+With its current Zacks Industry Rank of 155, this industry ranks in the bottom 39% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report